pyIVLS/pyIVLS/README.md

 # self.log_message.emit(datetime.now().strftime("%H:%M:%S.%f") + f' : sweep plugin status={status}, {message}')

 #### execution flow
 #1.
-When pyIVLS.py is run it creates an instance of the pyIVLS_container.py (handles all the plugins, initializes path to components that contains shared plugin classes) and the main window
+When pyIVLS.py is run it initializes the pathes and creates an instance of the pyIVLS_container.py (handles all the plugins) and the main window
 ##	signals (including log and user message) from pyIVLS_container.py and pyIVLS_pluginloader are connected to respective slots
 #2. register_start_up of pyIVLS_container.py is called
 ##	reads plugin data from ini